 There’s nothing like the flavour of fresh, home-grown herbs, but as we wave goodbye to the summer months, herbs will stop growing and die down for their winter slumber.
 Autumn is the perfect time to lift and pot herbs for continued growth indoors.
 Keep them in a cool spot with plenty of natural light, water only when the soil surface is dry and ensure they have good drainage.

 While autumnal leaves are beautiful to look at, fallen foliage can suffocate your grass and stop your lawn from getting the light, nutrients and water it needs for healthy growth next spring.
 Removing fallen leaves is important, and it’s equally important to have the right tools for the job.
 While raking is effective, it can be time consuming and put unnecessary strain on your arms and back.

-The Gtech Leaf Blower is the latest addition to our range of cordless garden power tools.
-Lightweight and powerful, the Leaf Blower is powered by a 36V Lithium-ion battery and has a variable speed trigger to put you in complete control.
+Lightweight and powerful, the Gtech Leaf Blower is powered by a 36V Lithium-ion battery and has a variable speed trigger to put you in complete control.
 The turbo fan spins at 11,500 times a minute, giving you enough airflow to move even the toughest debris.
-Find out more.

 Time to harvest:

 Autumn is the season of the harvest, reaping the rewards of delicious produce planted in the spring.
 Apples, pears, cranberries, Brussel sprouts, cabbage and beets are among the best autumnal produce, and are packed with essential vitamins and antioxidants.
 It’s important to check your garden frequently during harvest time for produce, as the ripe time differs for certain fruits and vegetables.
 Take some time to research how to harvest and store your produce, and enjoy the fruits of your labour.